 Additional Material for Integrative Neuroscience Majors:

 - A list of lab elective courses for the Integrative Neuroscience, B.S.

-- Sample Curriculum Plan for the Integrative Neuroscience, B.S.
+- Sample Curricular Plan for the Integrative Neuroscience, B.S.

 Declaring Your Major

 Declaring an interest in Integrative Neuroscience on your admissions application does not mean you have declared your major; all students enter Binghamton as undeclared.
-Please review the Harpur College website It's a MAJOR Decision... and the Harpur information pages on Choosing a Major.
-Highlights from these pages include the following: "All freshmen enter Harpur College as undecided students.
-We require you to take time to consider your options, your first years here.
-As a result, we do not even permit freshmen to choose a major until at least the second semester."
+Please review the Harpur major/minor advising document and the Harpur information pages on choosing a major to learn more about declaring your major.

-It is important to note that due to significant overlap in course requirements, it is not possible to double major in Psychology and Integrative Neuroscience, Biology and Integrative Neuroscience, or Biochemistry and Integrative Neuroscience.
+It is important to note that due to significant overlap in course requirements, it is not possible to double major as Integrative Neuroscience, and Psychology, Biology, Biochemistry, or Global Public Health: Future Healthcare Provider BS.

-Students interested in declaring their major in Integrative Neuroscience should go the Integrative Neuroscience and Psychology Academic Advising Office (Science 4, Room 175) to meet with an academic advisor, review degree requirements, and discuss course planning before submitting the declaration of major form.
+Students interested in declaring their major in Integrative Neuroscience should schedule an appointment with an academic advisor through B-Successful to review degree requirements and discuss course planning before submitting the declaration of major form.

 It is possible to be dropped from the major if you do not continue to make consistent progress toward your degree requirements.